BigheadSMZ/PGS/README.md

 # Caveats/Shortcomings
 Because Windows is funky when it comes to primary display and IDs, there are some things to take notice of.
-- This may not work on some games that use launchers and the shortcut should always be made to a main executable.
+- This may not work on some games that use launchers.
+Shortcuts should always be made to a main executable.
 - The "Primary" monitor ID is not the same as the one that shows in Windows or Nvidia control panel.
-- Windows likes to seemingly change the IDs at random.
-Maybe after restarts, driver updates, who knows what else?
+- Windows likes to change IDs seemingly at random.
+Maybe after restart, driver update, who knows what else?
 - Hiding the GUI removes the ability to reconfigure the monitor IDs if they happen to change.
 - If you want all your shortcuts to hide the GUI, at least keep one that always shows the GUI to change IDs later.